Course Number: 226

 UC/CSU Approved: College Preparatory Elective “G” Requirement

 - There is no textbook for this course.
-Reading assignments will be given to the students free of charge throughout the semester.
+Reading assignments will be provided by the instructor.

 Level of Difficulty: